 Access to online course materials will be provided upon completion of electronic application and processing of payment.
 Access to each module is provided for 180 days from the date the student gains access to the course materials.

 Each student enrolled in the course must submit their final examination online within 180 days of starting the course.
 The Request for Examination form must be submitted to the CSCB at least two weeks prior to the exam date.
 The final examination takes place online and is open-book.
 Instructions regarding how to access the examination will be provided to the person identified as your exam supervisor.
-The exam supervisor can be your supervisor at work, your manager, a senior staff person, or a co-worker.
+The exam supervisor can be your supervisor at work, your manager, a senior staff person, or a co-worker or other responsible adult over 18 years of age.
+The supervisor must be in attendance the entire time that you are completing the online examination.

 A mark of 65% or greater on the final examination is required to pass.
 Results will be made available to students within a two week time frame.